 In 2019, Langur Project Penang (LPP) made history by installing Malaysia’s first artificial canopy bridge in Penang.
 The project was a success, and it opened up a world of possibilities for the conservation of arboreal wildlife in Malaysia.
 With the first bridge in place, LPP set its sights on expanding the canopy bridge project in and around the UNESCO Man & Biosphere Reserve on Penang Island.

 We are excited about this new project and believe that it will make a significant contribution to the conservation of wildlife in the region.
-Our team understands that negative human-wildlife interaction (conflict) is a significant issue that requires urgent attention, and we hope that this project will be a step in the right direction toward a more sustainable future.
+Our team understands that negative human-wildlife interaction (conflict) is a significant issue that requires urgent attention, and we hope that this project will be a step in the right direction towards a more sustainable future.

 Despite the challenges posed by urbanisation, dusky langurs have shown remarkable adaptability in their behaviour and lifestyle.
 They have been observed to forage for food in urban areas, often raiding fruit trees and vegetable gardens in residential neighbourhoods.
 They have also been known to seek shelter in abandoned buildings and other structures.